Clinical Specialist Jobs at Trinity Health with Visa Sponsorship

 Which visa types are commonly used for Clinical Specialist roles at Trinity Health?

-Trinity Health sponsors several visa categories for Clinical Specialist roles, including H-1B, TN (for Canadian and Mexican nationals in qualifying clinical occupations), J-1 for exchange visitors in clinical training programs, and F-1 OPT and CPT for students.
+Trinity Health sponsors several visa categories for Clinical Specialist roles, including H-1B, TN visa (for Canadian and Mexican nationals in qualifying clinical occupations), J-1 visa for exchange visitors in clinical training programs, and F-1 OPT and CPT for students.
 Immigrant pathways including EB-2 and EB-3 Green Card sponsorship via PERM are also available, though these involve longer timelines and are typically discussed after an initial employment period.

 What qualifications are expected for Clinical Specialist roles at Trinity Health?